thoughtco/statamic-starter-kit/README.md

 There are 4 globals setup
 - **Contact:**
   - Basic fields for main points of contact
-  - Google API Key: Every site should have a separate API key.
-If you’re unsure of where to do this, let Ryan or I know.
 - **Mailing List:**
   - Choose provider (currently Campaign Monitor or MailChimp)
   - Fill in the API Details as requested.